 Medical evaluation:

 for seasoned hearing aid users (not a first time hearing aid user) with no medical issues (for example, no sudden hearing loss or extreme changes in hearing loss), it is best practice to obtain a medical evaluation.
 The medical evaluation is completed by a physician or physician assistant or nurse practitioner who is supervised by a licensed physician.
 When a medical evaluation is not completed for a seasoned hearing aid user with no medical issues, the VR Supervisor (VRS) may waive the requirement for medical evaluation.
+This waiver is entered in RHW as an Approval Request and Approval Response case note with the Add to Topic of “Waiver of Medical Evaluation for Seasoned Hearing Aid User”.

 for a first-time hearing aid user, a medical evaluation is required from an otologist or otolaryngologist.
 If the staff member is experiencing substantial delays (90 days or more) in securing the evaluation by the otologist or otolaryngologist, the medical evaluation may be performed by the customer's PCP or if the customer does not have a PCP, the physician who performs the office's general medical evaluations may conduct the medical evaluation.